Draupathi (2020 film): Audience

 Many Vanniyars, as well as members of social groupings who share the film's cultural anxieties, have praised it.
-The movie was also lauded by Bharatiya Janata Party (BJP) politician H. Raja.
+The film was also lauded by Bharatiya Janata Party (BJP) politician H. Raja.
 While numerous films in Tamil cinema praise the Thevars and Gounders, as well as the Brahmins, the Vanniyars have been virtually ignored.
 For Vanniyar zealots, this is a watershed event since, after Marumalarchi (1998), Draupathi is the first film to overtly represent Vanniyars as assertive.

 Allegations of casteism

-Social activists and rationalists claimed that the movie is speaking in favour of caste and is supporting honour killing.
+Social activists and rationalists claimed that the film is speaking in favor of caste and is supporting honor killing.